andrewacashner/hearingfaithms/chapters/chapter-3.md

-As shown in table `ref:table:Voces-Cantores-settings`, there are two sources for a pre-1644 version beginning *Voces, las de la capilla*: a 1649 catalog entry for a setting by Francisco de Santiago (then chapelmaster of Seville Cathedral) from the collection of Portuguese King João (John) IV, and a 1642 poetry imprint of a performance, possibly of Santiago's setting, by the royal chapel in Lisbon.
+As shown in table `ref:table:Voces-Cantores-settings`, there are two sources for a pre-1644 version beginning *Voces, las de la capilla*: a 1649 catalog entry for a setting by Francisco de Santiago (then chapelmaster of Seville Cathedral) from the collection of Portuguese King John IV, and a 1642 poetry imprint of a performance, possibly of Santiago's setting, by the royal chapel in Lisbon.
 There is also a source for a variant version of the text, *Cantores de la